ericjwdchen/ericjwdchen.github.io/about.md

 Hey there!
 I'm Eric Chen.

 I'm from Wisconsin and am a senior at [Princeton University][pu] studying Operations Research and Financial Engineering.
 Prior to Princeton, I attended [The Lawrenceville School][ls].
 Currently, I take interest in technology, finance, transportation, history of religion, podcasts, and cooking.
 Take a look at the [bookshelf][bookshelf] to see what I've been reading recently.
-You can find me on [Twitter][twitter] and [LinkedIn][linkedin].[^1] My email is eric~at~this_domain.
+Find me on [Twitter][twitter] and [LinkedIn][linkedin].[^1] My email is eric~at~this_domain.

 If you like the site, check out the [Feeds][feeds] page to subscribe.

 [pu]: http://www.princeton.edu/
 [ls]: http://www.lawrenceville.org/index.aspx